St. Mary’s County Arts Council

 IMMEDIATE PAST PRESIDENT

-Barbara Bershon was appointed to the Maryland State Arts Council in 2008 and served as Chair from 2012 to 2014.
+Barbara was appointed to the Maryland State Arts Council in 2008 and served as Chair from 2012 to 2014.

-Bershon also serves on the Mid Atlantic Arts Foundation Board where she was Secretary and is currently the Vice Chair.
+She also serves on the Mid Atlantic Arts Foundation Board where she was Secretary and is currently the Vice Chair.

 • Eric Clark Jackson

 Eric is a local artist with a studio located in the Arts & Entertainment District of Leonardtown.
 He is a St. Mary’s County resident of 40+ years and lives here with his wife and two daughters.
-His work as a small business owner (Bay Fibers Studio) and project One Hundred Shores have made him a standout creative voice in two distinct niches.

 Eric’s wildlife illustrations are an ongoing Chesapeake Bay field guide of sorts.
 As he explores rivers, shores, and open Chesapeake waters through winter and summer, he takes inspiration from the wildlife he encounters in the watershed.
+Learn more about Eric at his website.

 • Sabine Dillingham

-Sabine Dillingham spent her early career as a researcher and professor of conservation biology.
+Sabine spent her early career as a researcher and professor of conservation biology.
 She holds a Ph.D. in Evolutionary Ecology from Stony Brook University.

 Learn more about Sabine’s creative studio on Instagram.